Instagram is one of the top social media sites, and for a business, it’s important to think about using Instagram marketing to promote your brand.

 Research Your Niche

 One of the most effective ways to use Instagram as a part of your brand strategy is to get involved with other businesses within your niche.
 By mutual following, you can gain access to their fan base.
 This allows you to promote your own products or services as well as gain insight into the lives of your target audience.
-For businesses, this can be an easy way to grow a fan base and gain exposure to the right set of people that matter most to the company.
+For promoting business on Instagram, this can be an easy way to grow a fan base and gain exposure to the right set of people that matter most to the company.

 There’s another side to it.
 During your research, you will get the idea of how other businesses promote their products – what content they post and how often, how they interact with customers, and what makes them unique.
 The results should make you think about your own promotional strategy.